 When can you discriminate in recruitment?

-Employers are able to discriminate if the nature of the work means that it is an “occupational requirement” for the role to be performed by someone with a particular characteristic.
-For example, a support worker for domestic violence victims would fall into the occupational requirement category for recruitment purposes.
+Employers may be able to justify discrimination if the nature of the work means the discrimination is an “occupational requirement” and the role must be performed by someone with a particular characteristic.

 What are the main principles of discrimination law in recruitment and selection?